imyashkale/portfolio/docs/index.md

 **Cost Reduction and Efficiency:**

-- Achieved a remarkable cost reduction of 90%, reducing expenses from $1000 to $100, by eliminating cost-heavy services.
+- Achieved a remarkable cost reduction of 90%, reducing expenses from $1000 to $100, by implementing serverless architecture.
 - Played a key role in configuring and designing services to enhance efficiency and reduce operational overhead.

-**Data Management and Migration:**

-- Migrated data from AWS EFS to S3 using DataSync service, ensuring data accessibility and efficient storage solutions.

 ### Full Stack Software Engineer